ecoacoustics/web-components/docs-src/deployments/goshawk.md

     const dataSource = document.getElementById("data-source");
     let authToken = undefined;

-    do {
+    // if the user doesn't put in an authentication token or presses cancel
+    // we want ot keep showing them the auth token prompt do {
         authToken = prompt(helpMessage);
     } while (!authToken)

+    // we use a url transformer to add the user_token parameter to all the
+    // subject urls
-    verificationGrid.urlTransformer = createUrlTransformer(authToken);
+    // this authentication token will NOT be added to the results output verificationGrid.urlTransformer = createUrlTransformer(authToken);

     // we set the datasource's src after the url transformer so that the